jayadamsmorgan/PklLanguageServer/README.md

 - **TBA** -- Work on the feature is not yet in progress, but it's being looked into
 - **WIP** -- Development work on the feature is actively progressing

-## Installing and running from source:
+## Installing and running from source

 Clone repository and build the project: